 - Wash your hands regularly with soap and water for at least 20 seconds frequently and after touching commonly touched surfaces.

-- Wear a face covering and utilize social distancing during the checkout process.
+- Wear a face covering and utilize social distancing.

 Previously posted Frequently Asked Questions (Posted Mid-March 2020)

 - Am I required to completely move out of Pontchartrain Hall or Lafitte Village?
 What if I am unable to go home or leave campus?